wp-plugins/restore-columns/readme.txt

 === Restore Columns ===
-Contributors: flector
+Contributors: Flector
 Donate link: http://goo.gl/CcxWYg
 Tags: column, columns, admin
 Requires at least: 3.8
-Tested up to: 4.2
+Tested up to: 4.2.2
-Stable tag: 1.00
+Stable tag: trunk

 The plugin restores the possibility to select the number of columns displayed on the dashboard.